top of page

 Life Chronicler Logo.png

-My visit to New Orleans, and greater Louisiana, was destined to be memorable.
-I had waited for years to make a trek to this famous city with a primary objective of eating.
+My visit to New Orleans and greater Louisiana was destined to be memorable.
+I had waited for years to make a trek to this famous city with the primary objective of eating.
 Well, I did just that.

-On my first full day, I joined a food walking tour during which time our group made eight stops.
-The food was great, of course, but we did not have any jambalaya.
-For those who know me, I have been preparing what my daughter will call, “the world’s best jambalaya,” for almost 20 years now.
-I guess it was that latent Acadian heritage in me that drew me to the dish even though I am a descendant of the British oppressors that expelled the Acadians from Nova Scotia starting in 1755.
+On my first full day, I joined a food walking tour, during which our group made eight stops.
+Of course, the food was excellent, but we had no jambalaya.
+For those who know me, I have been preparing what my daughter will call “the world’s best jambalaya” for almost 20 years.
+I guess that latent Acadian heritage drew me to the dish, even though I am a descendant of the British oppressors who expelled the Acadians from Nova Scotia starting in 1755.
 Longfellow wrote an epic poem about it called “Evangeline.”

-I had another thrill, and can check this one off my bucket list, when I marched in a Second Line Band Parade.
+I had another thrill, and I can check this one off my bucket list when I marched in a Second Line Band Parade.
 Very cool.

-Finally, oh yeah, I gave a speech to a Rotary Club and got at least one interview.
+Finally, I gave a speech to a Rotary Club and got at least one interview.
 Another said she may participate after Easter.
 I hope so.

-Two more cities to go on my Southern Journey!
+There are two more cities to go to on my southern journey!

 bottom of page